First Tools Used

 In late 1981, Chief Leroy F. Gilliam retired from the Apopka Fire Department.
 As Chief Gilliam had played a vital part in the training of firefighters during his more than 25 years of service, funds were raised to build a training center in his honor across from Station #1.
 Upon completion of the building in 1982, it was named the "Leroy F. Gilliam Training Center".
 With the rapid growth of the city and department, a larger training facility was needed and construction was completed in 2009.
 The new training center is located on East Cleveland Street and still holds the title of the "Leroy F. Gilliam Training Center".
 Along with this training center is a large classroom building with three separate rooms, a four story training/burn tower, an emergency vehicle driving/skid pad, and a vehicle training extrication site.
 The training center is utilized by the fire department, as well as other city departments, for continuing education and training sessions.

-The Apopka Fire Department received a Class 1 rating from Insurance Service Office (ISO) in 2004 and still maintains this rating.
+The Apopka Fire Department received a Class 1 rating from the Insurance Service Office (ISO) in 2004 and still maintains this rating.
 This puts the Apopka Fire Department in the top .4% of the country.
-Apopka currently boasts 75 full-time firefighters, an administrative staff of 8, 30 volunteers, 4 fire stations, and a host of the latest technological and state-of-the art equipment available to the fire and EMS services.
+Apopka currently boasts 102 full-time firefighters, 7 administrative staff, 15 volunteers, 6 fire stations, and a host of the latest technological and state-of-the art equipment available to the fire and EMS services.

 Enhancements for the Future